-Jesus speaks to him, “Saul, Saul, why do you persecute me?”
-That appearance caused Paul to be convinced that faith is a gift that justifies us and that the church is the body of Christ.
-He did not come to these beliefs on his own.
+“Saul, Saul, why do you persecute me?”
+Jesus says to him.
+Their meeting caused Paul to be convinced that faith is a gift that justifies us and that the church is the body of Christ.
+He did not come to those beliefs on his own.

 Paul’s great conversion story in Acts introduces a succession of stories recalling the conversion of the gentiles.
 Though Paul has a prominent part in these stories, he is still an agent whom God sends and constantly empowers.

-Reading the Acts of the Apostles, we realize it’s not just a description of the past; it’s a template for the church of every age.
+The Acts of the Apostles is not just a description of the past; it’s a template for the church of every age.
 Personalities like Paul and human factors play a part in her growth, but the church’s advance is not principally through human power, reason, or imagination.
 The power of God’s Spirit guides and supports it through time.

 We need to pray and welcome it.